-The word feminism, itself, was first coined by a French philosopher named Charles Fourier (as féminisme) in 1837.
+The word feminism itself was first coined in 1837 by French philosopher, Charles Fourier (as féminisme).
 It originally referred to “feminine qualities or character,” but that sense isn’t used any more.
 Toward the end of the century, the word came to refer to equal rights for women and became inextricably linked to the suffragist movement.

-The Seneca Falls Convention in July, 1848 was the official beginning of the American Women’s Suffrage movement, which many believe was also the beginning of feminism in the United States.
+The Seneca Falls Convention in July 1848 marked the official beginning of the American Women’s Suffrage movement, and, arguably, of American feminism in the United States.
 Around 300 women and men came together from across the country to discuss the status of women in the United States.
 Together, they wrote the Declaration of Sentiments, which opened with these words:

 We hold these truths to be self-evident: that all men and women are created equal; that they are endowed by their creator with certain inalienable rights; that among these are life, liberty, and the pursuit of happiness.

 Sound familiar?
 By purposefully mirroring the language of the Declaration of Independence, the writers compared the injustice of women’s status with the injustice faced by the American colonies in 1776.
-The document called out laws that denied women any rights to property or their own wages.
-It pointed out women’s lack of access to education or professional careers.
-Most famously, it called for women to be given the right to vote (i.e., suffrage).
+The document protested laws that denied women access to property rights, labor rights, or education, and it famously called for women to be given the right to vote (i.e., suffrage).

-Many leaders of the movement were also abolitionists.
-Frederick Douglass had attended the Seneca Falls Convention, and Sojourner Truth gave an impassioned speech at the Women’s Convention in Ohio, called “Ain’t I a Woman?”
-In it, she pointed out that despite the popular argument of the time that voting rights would make women less feminine, she had, during her time as a slave, already endured the same level of backbreaking labor and mistreatment as any of the male slaves.
+Many leaders of the movement were also abolitionists, including Frederick Douglass and Sojourner Truth.
+In 1851, Truth gave an impassioned speech at the Women’s Convention in Ohio arguing against the then-popular argument that women’s suffrage would de-feminize women, explaining that slavery exposed her to the same backbreaking labor and mistreatment as any of the male slaves.

-This spirit of protest continued in the form of the Silent Sentinels, who picketed silently in front of the White House six days a week between 1917 and 1919.
-A sentinel is “a person or thing that watches or stands as if watching,” and these women’s constant presence were a daily reminder to President Wilson that the women of America had their eye on him.
-The banners they carried addressed the President directly: “Mr. President, how long must women wait for liberty?”
-They even used Wilson’s own quotes against him: “We shall fight for the things which we have always carried nearest our hearts—for democracy, for the right of those who submit to authority to have a voice in their own governments.”
+This early spirit of protest continued in the form of the Silent Sentinels, who picketed silently in front of the White House six days a week between 1917–1919.
+The constant presence of these women was a daily reminder to President Wilson that America’s women had their eye on him.
+The protesters even used Wilson’s own quotes against him: “We shall fight for the things which we have always carried nearest our hearts—for democracy, for the right of those who submit to authority to have a voice in their own governments.”

 In 1872, Susan B. Anthony was arrested for trying to vote.
 During her trial, she argued that as a citizen of the United States, she had a constitutionally protected right to vote.
 The court ruled that citizenship didn’t equal voting rights.
-Almost fifty years later, in 1920, the Nineteenth Amendment was passed.
-It just says, “The right of citizens of the United States to vote shall not be denied or abridged by the United States or by any State on account of sex.”
+Almost 50 years later, in 1920, the Nineteenth Amendment was passed, proclaiming “The right of citizens of the United States to vote shall not be denied or abridged by the United States or by any State on account of sex.”

-Women’s Liberation activists fought for equality at home and in the workplace, and the language they introduced was a big part of that.
-Women started using the ambiguous Ms., rather than Miss or Mrs., to hide their marital status (the way Mr. already did for men).
-This was also the time when the terms sexism and sexual harassment were coined.
-Both were intended to highlight the similarities between discrimination against women and racism.
-As they fought to defy traditional gender roles, they introduced the idea of using fewer gendered pronouns at work, in the media, and in advertising.
+Around this time, Women’s Liberation activists used language to further their social goals.
+They began using the ambiguous Ms., rather than Miss or Mrs., to hide their marital status (the way Mr. already did for men).
+This was also the time when the terms sexism and sexual harassment were coined, highlighting the similarities between discrimination against women and racism.

-A lot of the legislation of these decades focused on the aspect of equality: the Equal Pay Act, the Equal Employment Opportunity Commission, the Equal Credit opportunity, etc. This is because a lot of it affected both women and people of color (connected to the fight for civil rights).
-The Women’s Strike for Equality in 1970 was another reflection of this fight.
-Tens of thousands of women gathered in New York City to march for equal opportunities at work, in politics, and socially.
-A slogan from the era that encapsulates a lot of this was “The personal is political.”
+A lot of the legislation of these decades focused on the aspect of equality–the Equal Pay Act, the Equal Employment Opportunity Commission, the Equal Credit opportunity, etc. These all helped to promote the joint interests of women and people of color in the struggle for equal rights.
+(The Women’s Strike for Equality in 1970 was another reflection of this struggle.)

 Today, we live in the era of third-wave feminism.
 This generation is much more focused on the intersections of gender, race, sexuality, and income inequality.
-The third wave started some time in the 1990s with the rise of the Riot Grrrl movement and Anita Hill’s very public sexual harassment case against incoming Supreme Court Justice Clarence Thomas.
-This era continues the work of Women’s Liberation, while also breaking new ground for future generations.
+Rising in the 1990s with the Riot Grrrl movement and Anita Hill’s very public sexual harassment case against incoming Supreme Court Justice Clarence Thomas, this era continues the work of Women’s Liberation while also breaking new ground for future generations.